Ankit389/nft-marketplace/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/4a054c29-b20c-4002-a9cd-0f5b284a7a93) and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+Visit our docs for more details: